 Since 1992 the HSPN has been the national operator of the Blue Flag, a Programme which is aimed at ecological management of beaches, marinas and tourist boats.

-In 2017, 486 Greek beaches and 12 marinas were awarded with the Blue Flag.
+In 2018, 519 Greek beaches, 15 marinas and 1 sustainable tourism boat were awarded with the Blue Flag.

 The Blue Flag Programme started in France in 1985.
 It is implemented in Europe since 1987 and in areas outside of Europe since 2001, when South Africa joined.
 Today, the Blue Flag has become a truly global Programme with an ever-increasing number of countries participating.